 Popular Projector Comparisons

 The Hisense M2 Pro is a great projector for both movie-watching and playing the latest games.
 Along with the Hisense C2 Ultra and the Hisense C1, it's another great addition to Hisense's Laser Mini Projector Series for movie-watchers.
-It has impressive contrast, especially in darker scenes, accompanied by a very wide color gamut.
+It offers impressive contrast, especially in darker scenes, and a very wide color gamut.
 The projector is also a strong choice for gamers; it has responsive input lag and outputs pixel-shifted 4k at 60Hz, and while it also accepts 4k @ 120Hz and 1440p signals, the projector downscales these internally.
 At the same time, it supports Dolby Vision, HDR10, HDR10+, and HLG.
 It only has one HDMI 2.1 input, so you can't plug in a console and soundbar at the same time, for example.
 However, at its price point, the Hisense M2 Pro is a strong choice for users looking for a value, multi-purpose projector.

 For more, check out our recommendations for the best 4k projectors, the best projectors under $1000, the best projectors for gaming, and the best portable projectors.
 If you're really looking for a product to use outside, consider the best outdoor projectors as well.

 The Hisense C2 Ultra is an upgrade over the smaller Hisense M2 Pro.
 They both have very good contrast and a remarkable color gamut.
 However, the C2 Ultra is much brighter, leading to a more immersive viewing experience than the M2 Pro.
 It also has lower input lag at 4k @ 120Hz for a more responsive, high refresh rate gaming experience, along with full eARC passthrough and an extra HDMI 2.1, making it a better multimedia projector.
-On the other hand, the M2 Pro has better input lag at 4k @ 60Hz, while it also has much better color accuracy out-of-the-box, though both projectors even out on this front after they're calibrated.
+On the other hand, the M2 Pro has better input lag at 4k @ 60Hz, while it also has much better color accuracy out of the box, though both projectors even out on this front after they're calibrated.

 The Hisense M2 Pro is an upgrade over the Hisense C1.
-The M2 Pro has more accurate colors out-of-the-box, as well as a much wider color gamut than the C1.
+The M2 Pro has more accurate colors out of the box, as well as a much wider color gamut than the C1.
 It's also a much better gaming projector, supporting 120Hz refresh rates and with considerably better input lag across all resolutions.
 On the other hand, the C1 is a better multimedia hub with more ports and full eARC passthrough, in addition to being a notably brighter option than the M2 Pro.

 The Hisense M2 Pro and the XGIMI Horizon S Max are pretty evenly matched across many categories.
 The XGIMI is the much brighter projector out of the two.
-However, the Hisense takes the edge with gaming features, supporting 120Hz at all resolutions, with the option to go up at 240Hz, while the XGIMI tops out at 60 Hz.
-The Hisense's input lag is also much better across the board, and also accepts HDR10+ signals.
+However, the Hisense takes the edge with gaming features, supporting 120Hz at all resolutions, with the option to go up to 240Hz, while the XGIMI tops out at 60Hz.
+The Hisense's input lag is also much better across the board, and it accepts HDR10+ signals.

-We've independently bought and tested over 60 projectors, and we've published all the detailed results for each so you can decide which one to buy.
+We've independently bought and tested over 70 projectors and published detailed results for each, so you can decide which one to buy.
 These have all been tested under the same standardized methodology, allowing you to compare them side by side.
-We still have all these projects in our lab so we can continually go back and compare them to ensure our reviews are still accurate.
-All our test methodology is also public on our website, so you can validate the results yourself.
+We still have all these projects in our lab, so we can continually go back and compare them to ensure our reviews are still accurate.
+All our test methodologies are also public on our website, so you can validate the results yourself.

 Throw Calculator